node-girls/express-workshop/test/readme.md

 Testing also helps us find the issues faster and more accurately than if we were to try and find those bugs manually.

 One approach to testing is called [TDD](https://medium.com/javascript-scene/testing-software-what-is-tdd-459b2145405c) (Test Driven Development).
 This approach follows 3 steps:
-- Write a test that fails
+- Write a test that fails: This prevents false positives, so you know what you wrote made it pass.
-- Make the test pass
+- Make the test pass: Write the code to make it pass!
-- Refactor your code
+- Refactor your code (if neccessary): Now you have a passing test, you can change your code confidently.

-We will be following this approach throughout this tutorial.
+### So how is testing helpful?

-How is this helpful you ask?
 Say for example we want to create an endpoint `/we-love-cake`.
 The test might look something like this:

 ```
 it('should return a 200 status from the /we-love-cake endpoint', async done => {